rust-lang/rfcs/text/0000-quick-debug-macro.md

 `extern crate log;`.
 A logger then has to be set up before expressions can be logged.
 It is therefore not suitable for introducing newcommers to the language.

+## Not useful as a crate

+This RFC is for quick and dirty debugging and has to be in the standard library to be useful.
+Why?
+Because while the utility provided by the `dbg!` macro is necessary, it is unlikely that a developer, and that includes the author of the RFC, would take a dependency on a crate that just provides the macro.
+The hassle of constantly re-adding such a crate temporarily would also be greater than just using `println!("{:#?}", expr);` in a majority of cases.
+But using `println!` is still a paper cut.
+Furthermore, `dbg!` is unlikely to ever be a crate that you can `extern crate` for in the Rust playground, so the macro can't be used to quickly help users on `#rust` and other venues, which is one of the goals of the macro.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation